RayBenefield/dev-xp/docs/rough-roadmapping.md

 One of the biggest problems is that a bunch of random people come in with issues in addition to those that come in from contributors.
 The community expects "free" work to be done for them to fix packages, but it is a lot of work maintaining a repo.
-One idea I had was the concept of `probono` work.
-The idea is that if you are not a Contributor, don't have a pending pull request, or are not donating to the project then your issue is labeled as `probono` work.
+One idea I had was the concept of `pro bono` work.
+The idea is that if you are not a Contributor, don't have a pending pull request, or are not donating to the project then your issue is labeled as `pro bono` work.
-`probono` work automatically gets closed in `X` amount of time in order to allow maintainers to see the issue and address it quickly, or to give someone the chance to put in a pull request for it or contribute in some way to the project to avoid having their issue closed.
+`pro bono` work automatically gets closed in `X` amount of time in order to allow maintainers to see the issue and address it quickly, or to give someone the chance to put in a pull request for it or contribute in some way to the project to avoid having their issue closed.
 This will keep issues from getting out of